branding-research-post-launchongoing

 The metrics chosen should be key indicators of brand strength and position, and consideration by potential buyers or influencers.
 Without tracking the right metrics, it is harder for B2B marketers to demonstrate any ROI nor prove their worth to upper management.

-So develop a survey instrument with the questions that will inform you of how well your brand is known, perceived, liked, etc., as well as how it compares to your primary competitors.
+So develop a survey instrument with questions that will inform you of how well your brand is known, perceived, liked, etc., as well as how it compares to your primary competitors.
 A tracking study is different from many other kinds of research since it is intended to be performed more than one time, with a minimal number of changes.
 So give extra consideration to this when composing questions.

-How to conduct a Brand Tracking Research study
+How to Conduct a Brand Tracking Research Study

 Brand tracking research should include a representative sample of your prospects.
 This way, you will learn how your brand is perceived among potential customers as well as existing ones.

 Try to obtain a sufficiently large sample size so that differences tracked over time are truly meaningful.
 This may present a challenge if the total market is relatively small or hard to reach.
-In such cases, the resources and experience of a professional third party research firm can be extremely helpful.
+In such cases, the resources and experience of a professional third-party research firm can be extremely helpful.

-In addition to mail, online or phone surveys, another kind of tracking (such as of trade show leads) may be performed with marketing automation software that can follow actions taken by prospects throughout a sales cycle.
+In addition to mail, online, or phone surveys, another kind of tracking (such as trade show leads) may be performed with marketing automation software that can follow actions taken by prospects throughout a sales cycle.
 This allows you to see what events or messages yield better quality leads and conversions.

-How frequently to track
+How Frequently to Track

 It is important to remember that changing brand perceptions takes time.
 Tracking studies allow you to measure and fully appreciate branding efforts.

-• If your products are in a dynamic market (e.g. technology, telecommunications), you may find yourself making changes to your products and marketing messages more often, and thus want to track more frequently.
+- If your products are in a dynamic market (e.g. technology, telecommunications), you may find yourself making changes to your products and marketing messages more often and thus want to track more frequently.

 In general, B2B and industrial market sales cycles tend to be long — often 6 months or more.
 For example, tracking the number of sales made immediately after a trade show, event, or download from your website isn’t a true indication of the value of that marketing activity.
 So while someone may become a lead at a trade show, they may only convert into a customer at a much later date.